TAITKit/Web-App/README.md

 # serve with hot reload at localhost:3000
 $ npm run dev
+# serve with hot reload at localhost:3000
+# but ajax on url instead of localhost
+$ npm run dev-server

 # build for production and launch server
 $ npm run build